HL7/bulk-data/spec/export/index.md

       <td><span class="label label-info">optional, experimental</span></td>
       <td><span class="label label-info">optional</span></td>
       <td>string of comma delimited FHIR REST queries</td>
       <td>When provided, servers with support for the parameter and requested search queries SHALL filter the data in the response to only include resources that meet the specified criteria.
-FHIR search response parameters such as `_include` and `_sort` SHALL NOT be used. <a href="#">See details below</a>.<br /><br />
+FHIR search response parameters such as `_include` and `_sort` SHALL NOT be used. <a href="#_typefilter-experimental-query-parameter">See details below</a>.<br /><br />
       Servers unable to support the requested <code>_typeFilter</code> queries SHOULD return an error and OperationOutcome resource so clients can re-submit a request that omits those queries.
 When a <code>Prefer: handling=lenient</code> header is included in the request, the server MAY process the request instead of returning an error.<br /><br />
       </td>
     </tr>